 Our senior partner sits as Chairman of the Employment Tribunal and has considerable experience on all aspects of Employment Law and procedures at the Employment Tribunal.

 Conditions of Employment

 There are well established conditions of employment to protect employees and an independent Board exists to make recommendations from time to time on general minimum standards of employment such as minimum wages, hours of work and safety rules at work and holidays.
 There is a strong union presence in Gibraltar with Unite being the main union representing the majority of workers.
 There are a number of smaller unions representing both public and private sector workers.

-Wages are at an average European standard with £5 an hour being the current statutory minimum wage.
-On average, workers in Gibraltar earn high wages and enjoy a high standard of living.
+On average, workers in Gibraltar earn high wages (at the European mean) and enjoy a very good standard of living.
 There is the advantage of earnings being used in next door Spain for basic needs, such as food and clothing and other essentials, which in general are cheaper than in Gibraltar.

-There is an Industrial Tribunal established under our Employment Act which deals with disputes arising between employers and employees such as unfair dismissals and sex discrimination.
-Developing European legislation in the form of directives form on these matters are binding in Gibraltar.
+There is an Employment Tribunal established under our Employment Act which deals with disputes arising between employers and employees such as unfair dismissals and discrimination cases under the Equal Opportunities Act.
 Our laws provide for the services of a conciliation officer to mediate between the parties in an effort to resolve issues of contention.

 There are well established rules and procedures for declaring an employee redundant and also for cases of collective redundancies where the relevant union has to be invited to take an active role in protecting the rights of the worker.
 There are tables setting out in very clear terms the level of compensation an employee is entitled to on being declared redundant and these are based on years of employment, wages and age.